djphemi/printf/README.md

 # printf
-A replication of printf function built by Lawal Aremu and Obam Olohu as ALX project.
+A replication of printf function built by Lawal Omolara and Femi Olorunfemi as ALX project.
 # Introduction
 Rebuild of the standard printf function in C. Our project required a function capable of printing with the %d, %c, %s, and %% specifiers to standard output. printf returns the number of characters printed (excluding the null byte at the end of strings).
 We were not asked to handle flag characters, field width, precision, or length.
 # Supported Format